-The Celebrity-Hacking Scandal Is a Rude Wake-Up Call on Cloud Security
+The Celebrity-Hacking Scandal Is a Rude Wake-Up Call on Cloud Security As business owners, you have to take responsibility to protect your sensitive documents and photos.

 The latest hack involving celebrities is much more than an embarrassing moment for a few superstars.
 It's a wake-up call for all of us.